OUR BLACK FRIDAY SALE IS LIVE! 30% OFF STOREWIDE

 Training vs. Competition: What's Riskier?

-The 2018 study revealed that injury rates were slightly higher in training than in competition for novices, but the reverse was true for advanced athletes.
+The 2018 study revealed that injury rates were slightly higher in training than in competition for novices, but the reverse was true for advanced athletes with higher belt ranks.

 • Novice athletes: 54.5% in training vs. 45.5% in competition.